 Keep in mind the PWA workflow shown here is in the context of learning and performance asset development only.
 The discovery associated with Systems/Technology mentioned in step #1 addresses the current state technology implications and potential for a future state infrastructure that enables delivery of performance support assets within the workflow at PoW.
 The nature of the performance that utilizes business systems and technology in the context of actual workflow processes define “best fit” for performance support technology.
 It is the job of the PS/PC in their collaboration with design and production teams to include these parameters in the LP Road Map to ensure compatibility and PoW application.

 So…here are a couple of questions to consider:

 - Does your organization have individuals equipped as PS/PCs capable of conducting an PWA?

 - Do you have intentional design methodologies in place to address MoN across the entire dynamic ecosystem?

 - Do you bake in KPIs relevant to reflect evidence of impact at Levels 3&4 in your solutions?

 - Do you have the right mix of performance support infrastructure to effectively address PoW?

 - Is L&D agile and resilient enough to keep pace with the velocity of business demand and the continuous nature of change?

 I can think of others, but these should get you started.
-If your answers are not a resounding YES to these questions, I suggest you consider an LPA assessment of your L&D team to identify performance gaps in the services and solutions you produce in your current state.
+If your answers are not a resounding YES to these questions, I suggest you consider a PWA readiness assessment of your L&D team to identify performance gaps in the services and solutions you produce in your current state.
 Let’s road map a path to a future state together.